-Customer sets up the service with the SSP which has two distinct steps: (a) enabling the SSP to access and assess their account information by granting their explicit consent for an AIS service (b) enabling the SSP to sweep funds on their behalf - VRP Consent Set Up (obtaining the

-(b) enabling the SSP to sweep funds on their behalf - VRP Consent Set Up (obtaining the customer's explicit consent within the VRP Consent Parameters.
-They will then be taken to the domain of their ASPSP for authentication).

-- The PISP initiates the subsequent payments within the applicable consent parameters. - Bank A sends funds to Bank C, via Faster Payments.
+- Customer sets up the service with the SSP which has two distinct steps: (a) enabling the SSP to access and assess their account information by granting their explicit consent for an AIS service - (b) enabling the SSP to sweep funds on their behalf VRP Consent Set Up (obtaining the customer's explicit consent within the VRP Consent Parameters.
+They will then be taken to the domain of their ASPSP for authentication). - The PISP initiates the subsequent payments within the applicable consent parameters. - Bank A sends funds to Bank C, via Faster Payments.